Generalizing Adam to Manifolds for Efficiently Training Transformers: Introduction and Related Work

 \section{Introduction and Related Work}

 The enormous success of neural networks in recent years has in large part been driven by the development of new and successful optimizers, most importantly Adam \cite{kingma2014adam}.
 Even though the Adam algorithm is nowadays used to train a wide variety of neural networks, its theoretical properties remain largely obscure \cite{kunstner2019limitations}.
+The implications of this are especially pertinent when attempting to generalize the Adam optimizer to the setting when neural network weights lie on manifolds.

-Besides new optimizers, another source of advancement in neural network research has been the inclusion of specific problem-dependent penalization terms into the loss functional.
-Two of the most important ones are (i) orthogonality constraints (see \cite{zhang2021orthogonality} for an application to transformer neural networks) and (ii) properties relating to a physical system, yielding \textit{physics-informed neural networks} (PINNs, \cite{raissi2019physics}).
-Despite successful application in many different settings, an inherent problem is that these regularizers do not provide theoretical guarantees on the preservation of the relevant properties and that they rely on extensive hyperparameter tuning.
-This makes training neural networks difficult, cumbersome and unpredictable.
+Optimization on manifolds for training neural networks has emerged as an alternative to imposing soft constraints via extra terms in the loss function.
+Soft constraints modify the loss function in the following way: where $\Sigma$ is called the ``regularizer'' \cite{goodfellow2016deep}.
+Two important classes of regularization terms are (i) orthogonality constraints (see \cite{zhang2021orthogonality} for an application to transformer neural networks and \cite{bansal2018can} for an application to convolutional neural networks) and (ii) properties relating to a physical system, yielding \textit{physics-informed neural networks} (PINNs, \cite{raissi2019physics}).
+Despite successful application in many different settings, an inherent problem is that these regularizers do not provide theoretical guarantees on the preservation of relevant properties and that they rely on extensive hyperparameter tuning.
+Regularization terms often make training neural networks difficult, cumbersome and ``unpredictable'' \cite{koch2018autotune}.